Chicago Workers’ Compensation Attorneys

 In third-party lawsuits, employees have a stronger burden of proof.
 They must show that the accused party is responsible, at least in part, for the injury they suffered.

 Some jobs are more obviously dangerous than others, but all employees face some risk at work.
 Falls are one of the most common work injuries, and anyone from an office worker tripping over an unsecured cord to a fast food employee slipping on spilled oil can be injured.
 Workers across many industries, including receptionists, nurses, waiters, customer service representatives, and more, face repetitive stress injuries like Carpal Tunnel Syndrome.
 Just because you assume workers’ compensation is for construction workers, firefighters, or others who perform heavy manual labor doesn’t mean you can’t file for help.
-If you’re not sure where you stand, contact a workers’ compensation lawyer to learn more.
+If you’re not sure where you stand, contact a workers’ compensation lawyer in Chicago to learn more.

 These Industries Face High Injury Rates